SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Annotation guidelines for sentence categorization annotation task

-Before you start your annotation job, please get very familiar with the examples provided at ground truth examples.
+As part of the annotator training procedure the annotators were required to study expert annotations of utterances from eight different trials.
+These annotations were created by the researchers and the experimenters in consultation with the coach and served as a template for the annotators for annotating the full set of utterances.
+The following guidelines were given to the annotators as they studied the expert examples. \begin{quote} Before you start your annotation job, please get very familiar with the examples provided at ground truth examples.
 These examples cover a wide variety of sentences and their corresponding correct ground truth tuples.
 Learn how (and why) different sentences are mapped to the corresponding tuples.
 Feel free to refer back to these examples while you are doing the annotation (if anything confuses you).
 Strive your best to make an informed decision.
 Please be aware of mouse slips when choosing the options from the drop down menu.
-If you are completely unsure about which one to choose, please select the option ‘Unsure’, and leave a reason why you are unsure in the text box.
+If you are completely unsure about which one to choose, please select the option `Unsure', and leave a reason why you are unsure in the text box. \end{quote}